techswitch-learners/shipit-csharp/readMe.md

 </connectionStrings>
 ```

-* Ensure that the main and test connection strings point to different databases
+### Deploy to Production

-### On AWS Elastic Beanstalk
+ShipIt is deployed on AWS Elastic Beanstalk with a postgres DB.
 To update a running [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) instance:

 * Install [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/)